STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Evaluation

 \subsection{Attack Stealthiness}

-\STAC is extremely stealthy across all agents (Table~\ref{tab:eval_agents}).
-On the \emph{attacker prompt} level, the Prompt Harmfulness (PH) remains extremely low ($<$2\%), indicating that the vast majority of attack prompts appear benign when evaluated individually.
+\STAC is consistently stealthy across all agents (Table~\ref{tab:eval_agents}).
+On the \emph{attacker prompt} level, the Prompt Harmfulness (PH) remains very low ($<$2\%), indicating that the vast majority of attack prompts appear benign when evaluated individually.
 This highlights a fundamental challenge in defending against \STAC: the malicious intent is distributed across multiple seemingly innocuous requests, making it difficult for standard safety mechanisms to detect.
 On the \emph{agent response} level, the low Refusal Rate (RR) ($<$4\%) further demonstrates that agents rarely detect the malicious intent behind \STAC trajectories without external defenses.

-\qnote{Jingjing, do you have any ablation analysis? like in your pipelines, like revealing what are the necessary components, what are less so? like is the "verifier" or "Planner" absolutely needed? or can be optional? how much contribution do they give to the whole effectiveness? }
+In contrast, MT-AgentRisk prompts are flagged as harmful in 27.4\% of cases (Table~\ref{tab:eval_attack_baselines}), confirming that \STAC's benign-by-construction design provides substantially better stealth.